domesticworkerprivacy/domesticworkerprivacy.github.io/index.md

 - **Identity theft:** using personal information or stolen images or details from social media to imitate another person, including to falsely claim benefits or to scam others.
 - **Harassment:** unwanted messages or attacks online, sometimes including sexual harassment or harassment related to identity (like race) or activism.

 Migrant domestic workers can be specifically targeted by scams due to their status: for example, scammers might offer fake job opportunities or threaten to report you to the Home Office.
-These kinds of threats can also come from people you meet online; for example, in online dating.
+These kinds of threats can also come from people you meet online, for example, in online dating.
 Harassment can also come as a result of online activism: speaking out online can lead to attacks like ‘Zoom-bombing’, where strangers intrude on an online meeting and share offensive messages.
 It can be hard to know who to trust online, as sometimes scammers or ‘trolls’ (people who post harassing messages) will use fake accounts or even steal the identity of friends or family members.

 ### Practical advice
 No one deserves to be targeted by scams or harassed online.
 [Citizen’s Advice](https://www.citizensadvice.org.uk/) has some helpful advice on [how to recognise a scam](https://www.citizensadvice.org.uk/consumer/scams/check-if-something-might-be-a-scam/) and [getting your money back after you’ve been scammed](https://www.citizensadvice.org.uk/consumer/scams/check-if-you-can-get-your-money-back-after-a-scam/) as well as protecting yourself online.
 Their [Online Scams Helper](https://www.citizensadvice.org.uk/consumer/scams/what-to-do-if-youve-been-scammed/) can also give you customised advice.